Pythm/ad-ElectricalManagement/README.md

 From the release 0.2.0 you now configure cars (including onboard charing) as `cars` and connected chargers as `chargers`.
 [Check chapter on how to set up charger and car.](https://github.com/Pythm/ad-ElectricalManagement?tab=readme-ov-file#charging)

+### Planned changes
+I will also make changes to [ClimateCommander](https://github.com/Pythm/ad-ClimateCommander) so that you configure your heaters there and import the apps to set save and spend hours from here.

 ## What platforms does it support?
 This app is designed to work with [AppDaemon](https://github.com/AppDaemon/appdaemon) and [Home Assistant](https://www.home-assistant.io/).